eth-act/zkevm-book/src/trees/external/preconditions.md

 To make proofs fast enough, these zkVMs must be carefully designed to minimize unnecessary work and handle large blocks efficiently.
 In practice, proving a block requires breaking it into smaller parts that can be processed in parallel and then combined into one final proof.
 The final proof should also be small enough to be posted onchain.

-Hardware also plays an important role: proofs are generated using powerful computers, often with many processors working together.
-The overall challenge is to ensure that all these steps — running the computation, generating the trace, and assembling the proof — can be completed within the strict time limit of each Ethereum block slot.
+Hardware plays a critical role as well.
+Today, proofs are typically generated using powerful multi-node setups equipped with many GPUs, but recent trends show rapid progress.
+Improvements in parallelization, recursion strategies, and specialized acceleration are pushing proof times lower each year.

+Importantly, data preparation steps (like generating execution traces and Merkle paths) also require careful optimization to stay within the time budget.
+Advances in data fetching, caching strategies, and efficient state access mechanisms all contribute to enabling real-time performance.

 #### Guarding Against Prover Killers